jianxunbak/Assignment-3.12/lesson-new.md

 In our application, MANY interactions can be associated with ONE customer.
 This is known as a **many-to-one** relationship.

 In other words, we need to know which interactions are made with which customer.
-In SQL, this is done by adding a **foreign key** to the `interactions` table.
+In SQL, this is done by adding a **foreign key** to the `interaction` table.
 A foreign key is a column that references the primary key of another table.

 For example, this is our `Customer` table: